mesosphere/dcos-docs-site/pages/services/prometheus/version_tbd/command-reference/index.md

 navigationTitle:  Command Reference
 title: Command Reference
 menuWeight: 60
-excerpt: Commands used in the DC/OS NiFi Service
+excerpt: Commands used in the DC/OS Prometheus Service
 featureMaturity:
 enterprise: false
 ---

-Here is the complete list of DCOS NiFi Commands Available:
+Here is the complete list of DCOS Prometheus Commands Available:

 1. List IDs of all available configurations